mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 ```

 ## What is a BeanFactoryPostProcessor and what is it used for?
 When is it invoked?

+**@BeanFactoryPostProcessor vs BeanPostProcessor**

+- The **BeanPostProcessor** interface defines **callback** methods that you can implement to provide your own (or override the container’s default) instantiation logic, dependency-resolution logic, and so forth.
+If you want to implement some custom logic after the Spring container finishes instantiating, configuring, and initializing a bean, you can plug in one or more BeanPostProcessor implementations.

+- **BeanFactoryPostProcessor** operates on the bean configuration metadata; that is, the Spring IoC container allows a BeanFactoryPostProcessor to read the configuration metadata and potentially change it before the container instantiates any beans other than BeanFactoryPostProcessors.
 BeanFactoryPostProcessor is an interface that allows for customizing Spring bean meta-data prior to instantiation of the beans in a container.

+The BeanFactoryPostProcessor contains a single method definition that must be implemented, `postprocess(BeanFactory)`.

 It's invoked after container is initialized, and bean definition is read, before anybean is initialized.